NixOS/nix.dev/source/concepts/faq.md

 - On Linux (including NixOS and WSL), use [`nixos-*`](https://github.com/NixOS/nixpkgs/branches/all?query=nixos-).

+  These branches point to commits where most Linux packages got pre-built and can be fetched from the binary cache.
-  These branches only contain commits that passed the NixOS test suite.
+  Furthermore, these commits passed the basic NixOS test suite.

+- On macOS/Darwin, use [`nixpkgs-*-darwin`](https://github.com/NixOS/nixpkgs/branches/all?query=nixpkgs-)

+  These branches point to commits where most Darwin packages got pre-built and can be fetched from the binary cache.

-- On any other platform, use [`nixpkgs-*`](https://github.com/NixOS/nixpkgs/branches/all?query=nixpkgs-).
+- On any other platform it doesn't matter which one of the above is used.

-  These branches contain commits that passed the test suites specific to other platforms.
+  Hydra doesn't pre-build any binaries for other platforms.

 All of these "channel branches" follow the corresponding [`release-*`](https://github.com/NixOS/nixpkgs/branches/all?query=release-) branch.